cndpost/cppidioms/README.md

-frameproducerconsumer - fprodconsumer.cpp.
+frameproducerconsumer - frameprodconsumer.cpp.
 This single file has the C++ implementation of a more sophisticated producer
-		consumer scenario: the producer will continuously capturing the images from a scanner and pass it in as a frame data buffer, there will be no shared queues as in the previous simple producerconsumer case, instead here the frames are immediatly copied into three consumer queues: one is a GUI display, one is a file saving directory, and one is an image processing routine.
-Queues are implemented as thread safe queues.

-               	the original requirement is in a readme.txt file in the project folder.
-In our test we do not have a physical scanner connected so we will simulate the scanner driver using a file reader to fetch the images from the folder 'images'.
-We will then save it to another folder called 'savedImages', display it on Windows as the images updated, and pass the image data to a dummy processing routine called imageprocessor() which will compress the image into 1/2 x 1/2 size of the original size and displays the image in another window.
+		consumer scenario.
+It can be used a basic library to drive more specific producer and consumer algorithms.

+               	the original use case requirement is in the readme.txt file in the project folder.

+                as a cppidioms project, we try not to use anything depend on libraries other than standard libraries, so the first phase of this project we have #ifdef out the GUI and Image processing functions.
+The producer will print a
+                '+' to show its sign of life, the first consumer will print a '-' to show its sign of life.
+The 2nd consumer will print a '=' to show its sign of life.

+                In the future phase we will use OpenCV and Qt libraries to make it a really demoable image processing program.

                	to compile and link:   g++ frameprodconsumer.cpp -lpthread -o frameprodconsumer -std=gnu++11

                	to run the program in place:   ./frameprodconsumer

-               	the program will continuously read the images cyclically from folder 'images' and to stop the process just press Ctl_C key
+               	the program will continuously run.
+To stop the procese just press Ctl_C key

-               	as a cppidioms project, we try not to use anything depend on libraries other than standard libraries, so the first phase of this project will not have GUI and Image processing functions.
-In the 2nd phase we will use OpenCV and Qt libraries to make it a really demoable program
+                there is a slightly different imlementation in frameproducerconsumer2.cpp where we imposed a max size of the queue and the producer will yield to consumers when that queue max size is reached.